drohmer/CSE104/B_javascript/05_code_structure/readme.md

 Although working, we can observe several issues with this code
 * The four functions are almost a copy/paste one another.
 In working by copy/paste to write such function, there is a high probability to make errors (such as forgetting to update Red to Yellow, Left to Right, etc).
 As these functions look the same, they are hard to debug.
-A better solution would consists in using a single action function taking some parameters.
+A better solution would consist in using a single action function taking some parameters.
 * All 6 parameters are declared in the global scope.
 However, only three parameters are required in each individual function.
 If this program was much longer with higher number of parameters, it would quickly become uneasy to remember which parameter to modify in each function.